ColsonKevin/PaidyInterview/README.md

 * Outputs are routed to the console.
 Servers outputs some important steps and clients outputs the results as asked in the assigment.
 The main executable might make the outputs messy, a lighter executable can be found in the test classes to have a better visibility on the output
+* Orders are stored in a Map.
+It's an easy enough structure to handle and it allows to organize the orders according to the table number.
+It would not suffice for a bigger set of data but in our case it is enough and eases the display of outputs.

 ## Structure
 In this project, the following can be found: